Why choose the UK as a possible study destination?

 - They would welcome more applications for science and engineering, also for arts, languages and social studies.

 - Most of the universities offer a huge range of courses, and it would be good to see more international students considering some of the newer and more innovative courses which are often more closely linked to the expected demands of the future.

 - Business studies is over-subscribed.
 A number of universities have commented that they possibly have too many Chinese students taking business studies courses and would be delighted to see more Chinese students applying for other disciplines.

 If universities are actively seeking applicants for particular subjects, they may be less demanding in their expectations.

 What universities are looking for

 Of course, they are looking for academic ability and good results in examinations.
 But most of them also look at the whole person.
 Students who devote themselves to academic study and do very little else may not do as well as they might imagine.
 The question might be asked: if they need to do so much study to achieve these grades, are they perhaps not as good as might seem, and will they actually cope with our course?

 Universities really like to see a balanced person, someone who has a number of other interests as well.
 It doesn’t matter too much what these interests are, but there should be something.
 They will also be looking for an ability to think.
 University study in English-speaking countries is not just about remembering vast amounts of information: it’s also about knowing where to find information and using it creatively.

 If you are not a native speaker of English, your university will want to see evidence of your English language skills.
-The most widely-used examination to provide evidence of English levels is known as IELTS – and most of our KE programmes offer practice for IELTS.
+The most widely-used examination to provide evidence of English levels is known as IELTS.
 However, most universities will also accept other qualifications which they see as the equivalent.